 With the expansion of the retail fuels market in the post war period, forecourt promotions became more prevalent.
 The methods employed included promoting the quality of branded fuel, particularly its octane number, free collection stamps or gifts for each gallon of fuel - an early example of today's more sophisticated loyalty schemes - through to the ubiquitous free glasses.

 Petrol retailing is a highly competitive business, a trend that has accelerated during the 1990s to now.
 With about thirteen significant players in the UK retail fuels market, pump prices in the UK have been consistently amongst the lowest in Europe, excluding duty and VAT which have grown to represent between 65% to 75% of the price at the pump.

-These conditions reflect, in part, the growing presence of supermarkets, whose share of the retail fuels market has grown from 11% in 1992 to just under 44% in 2015, a period during which the overall market has seen little volume growth.
-The road fuels’ market has grown slightly in 2015, for the second consecutive year, following an overall decline of 12% between 2007 and 2013.
+These conditions reflect, in part, the growing presence of supermarkets, whose share of the retail fuels market has grown from 11% in 1992 to around 44% in 2016, a period during which the overall market has seen little volume growth.
+The road fuels’ market has grown slightly in 2016, for the third consecutive year, following an overall decline of 11% between 2007 and 2013.

 The supermarkets' growth in market share has coincided with a rapid expansion in their large out-of-town stores, with filling stations able to sell large volumes of fuel, particularly to people doing their weekly shop at the main store.

 The overall effect of this has been to force the closure of smaller and less well located filling stations, a trend that has been compounded by the increasing costs of meeting stricter environmental standards.
 The result is that the number of filling stations in the UK has fallen from about 19,000 in 1990 to 8,476 in 2016.